akrenner/NOAA-LCI/Manual.md

 source ("ctd_processing.R")
 ````
 This will batch-process CTD files using SEABIRD software and do some basic QAQC.
 This may take a while.
 After a successful run, plots can be found in *~/tmp/LCI_noaa/media/*

+#### Manual notes (no iPad)
+Make a PDF from the hand-written notes.
+You can use a scanner to PDF.
+If you have an iPhone, you can photograph all the pages.
+To make a PDF, select the relevant images -> share -> print -> share (and email it to yourself).
+The resultant PDF will be huge -- reduce its size by opening it in Acrobat and File -> Reduce File Size.
+Name the resultant file YYYY-MM.pdf (using year and month of the survey) and upload to the workspace.

 #### Run a small example dataset
 Running the script *runAll.R* will convert ctd hex files, as well as producing various section plots, and State-of-the-bay plots.